 It’s Not a Marketing Problem.
 It’s a Solution Awareness Problem.

-This is a classic solution awareness gap.
+This is a solution awareness gap.

 Step 1: Use a Paid Diagnostic Session to Build Trust and Bridge Awareness